Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/search.documents-readme.md

   * [Create indexers to automatically crawl data sources](/rest/api/searchservice/indexer-operations)
   * [Define AI powered Skillsets to transform and enrich your data](/rest/api/searchservice/skillset-operations)

+Azure Cognitive Search provides two powerful features:

+#### Semantic Search

+Semantic search enhances the quality of search results for text-based queries.
+By enabling Semantic Search on your search service, you can improve the relevance of search results in two ways:
+- It applies secondary ranking to the initial result set, promoting the most semantically relevant results to the top.
+- It extracts and returns captions and answers in the response, which can be displayed on a search page to enhance the user's search experience.

+To learn more about Semantic Search, you can refer to the [sample](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.5.0/sdk/search/Azure.Search.Documents/samples/Sample08_SemanticSearch.md).

+Additionally, for more comprehensive information about Semantic Search, including its concepts and usage, you can refer to the [documentation](https://learn.microsoft.com/azure/search/semantic-search-overview).
+The documentation provides in-depth explanations and guidance on leveraging the power of Semantic Search in Azure Cognitive Search.

+#### Vector Search

+Vector Search is an information retrieval technique that overcomes the limitations of traditional keyword-based search.
+Instead of relying solely on lexical analysis and matching individual query terms, Vector Search utilizes machine learning models to capture the contextual meaning of words and phrases.
+It represents documents and queries as vectors in a high-dimensional space called an embedding.
+By understanding the intent behind the query, Vector Search can deliver more relevant results that align with the user's requirements, even if the exact terms are not present in the document.
+Moreover, Vector Search can be applied to various types of content, including images and videos, not just text.

+To learn how to index vector fields and perform vector search, you can refer to the [sample](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.5.0/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch.md).
+This sample provides detailed guidance on indexing vector fields and demonstrates how to perform vector search.

+Additionally, for more comprehensive information about Vector Search, including its concepts and usage, you can refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview).
+The documentation provides in-depth explanations and guidance on leveraging the power of Vector Search in Azure Cognitive Search.

 _The `Azure.Search.Documents` client library (v11) is a brand new offering for .NET developers who want to use search technology in their applications.
 There is an older, fully featured `Microsoft.Azure.Search` client library (v10) with